-The selection process included an application which required the districts define the readiness of the district to implement an e-Learning day in lieu of face-to-face school day.
+The selection process included an application which required the districts define the readiness of the district to implement an eLearning day in lieu of face-to-face school day.
 The readiness factors were based on device distribution among students, teachers' familiarity and use of a learning management system, technology infrastructure and current status of instructional technology as a part of the overall learning process.

-The EOC contracted with Dr. Lee M. D'Andrea to structure the pilot project, assist districts in implementation, establish a working network among the districts and SCETV and the SC State Library (pursuant to the Proviso).
-The pilot process, preliminary findings and recommendations are presented in this preliminary Executive Summary.
+The EOC contracted with Dr. Lee M. D'Andrea to structure the pilot project, to assist districts in implementation, and to establish a working network among the districts and South Carolina ETV (SCETV) and the SC State Library as required by the proviso.
+The following documents the implementation, findings, and conclusions from the first year of the pilot program.